-Staff calculated the 2016 Houston Area HIV Care Services Needs Assessment sample size based on current total HIV prevalence for the Houston Eligible Metropolitan Area (EMA) (2014), with 95% confidence interval, and at both a 3% and 4% margin of error.
-Respondent composition goals were proportional to demographic and geographic representation in total prevalence.
-Funded-agency representation was proportional to total client share for the same time period (2014).
+Staff calculated the 2016 Houston Area HIV Care Services Needs Assessment sample size based on current total HIV prevalence for the Houston Eligible Metropolitan Area (EMA) (2014), with a 95% confidence interval, at both 3% and 4% margin of composition Respondent goals error. were proportional to demographic and geographic representation in total prevalence.
+Desired sample sizes for funded-agency representation were proportional to total client share for this same time period (2014).
 Efforts were also taken to over-sample out-of-care consumers and members of special populations.
-Regular reports of select respondent characteristics were provided to NAG, the Comprehensive HIV Planning Committee, and RWPC during survey administration to assess real-time progress toward attainment of sampling goals and to make sampling adjustments were necessary.
+Regular reports of select respondent characteristics were provided to NAG, the Comprehensive HIV Planning Committee, and RWPC during survey administration to assess realtime progress toward attainment of sampling goals and to make sampling adjustments when necessary.